Insurgency in Balochistan: Decline in insurgency

 The separatist insurgency peaked after the death of nationalist leader Akbar Bugti in 2006.
 However, since 2013, the strength and intensity of insurgency has gradually declined.
 2013 Elections resulted in the formation of coalition among Baloch and Pashtun ethno-nationalist political parties and they ruled the province for the next four years.
 The decline of Marxist ideology is also one of the factors which limit the scope of the nationalist insurgency.
 The separatist groups follow Marxism.
 However, the ideology itself has died across the world.
 Hence, the founding fathers of the Baloch revolution are dead and there are no ideologies to succeed them.
 Similarly, disagreement which most of the time lead to clashes among the separatist groups and attacks on pro-government leaders and politicians who are willing to take part in election has also contributed to the decline in separatist appeal.
 Another factor which limits the scope of nationalist insurgency is the infighting among the separatist groups.
 Separatists have also been fighting among themselves.
 On 30 June 2015, Baloch Liberation Army (BLA) clashed with United Baloch Army (UBA), which resulted in death of twenty separatist on both sides.
 Previously, BLA had attacked and captured one of the commander of UBA and killed four other members of UBA.

 Moreover, the separatists have been losing ranks.
 Though the exact strength of Baloch Liberation Army (BLA) is not known, analyst believe that BLA now only has several hundred fighters based out of Afghanistan Balochistan borderland.
 The group is the only one to survive out of other separatist groups (UBA, BLF, BLUF and LeB) who once operated in the region.

+In April 2016, four militant commanders and 144 militants had surrendered under reconciliation.
+600 rebels were killed and 1,025 surrendered after accepting reconciliation as of August 2016.
+In April 2017, another 500 Baloch rebels surrendered to the state, including members of BRA, UBA, and LeB.

 Furthermore, Baloch separatist themselves stand accused of rights abuses.
 Human Rights Watch (HRW) published a 40-page report which criticised Baloch nationalists of killing, threatening and harassing teachers.
-Human Right Watch (HRW) has also held separatist responsible for attacks on schools across the province.
+Human Rights Watch (HRW) has also held separatist responsible for attacks on schools across the province.
 Another factor which limits the scope of nationalist insurgency is the lack of support from locals as majority of locals don't support separatist groups.
 Locals support political parties who use legislature to address their grievances.